 Likewise if you fly over houses or other occupied areas (which is usually illegal so you should never be doing it anyways), you best choose a light foam airplane to keep liability at bay if you lose control of the aircraft or it has a mechanical/electrical failure and falls out of the sky onto the unsuspecting terrestrial beings below.

-Just the thought of flying a big 700 or 800 size RC helicopter by first person view out of visual range and over occupied areas scares the living daylights out of me (it should scare you too).
+Just the thought of flying a larger 550 to 800 size RC helicopter by first person view out of visual range and over occupied areas scares the living daylights out of me (it should scare you too).

 Another secondary FPV aircraft consideration is the view out of the on-board camera.
 For example, if you have a conventional RC airplane with a prop up front, your camera view is likely going to include a fairly big area of spinning propeller.
 Some people really like that and again it is very much what you would see out the cockpit of a full size single engine airplane.
 If you don't want to see a propeller, then other aircraft to consider are pusher prop types, wing mounted motors, quad/multi rotors, and of course helicopters.